 About the Artist

-Taking time to listen to the creative energy of the materials and the space where I am creating is just as important for my art practice as the skills and visions I have for a piece, or even the end result.
+Taking time to listen to the creative energy of the materials and the space where I am creating is just as important for my art practice as the skills and visions I have for a piece, whether land art, photography or poetry.
+The process carries more significance for me than the end result.

-What I create can be part impressionistic, part symbolic, part whimsical and a few other little bits of influence thrown in for good measure.
-In short, my art is specific and personal outer expressions of how I see and experience the world within myself.
-My art practice is how I integrate the stories being shared with me from the world around me.
+My various art practices are specific and personal outer expressions of how I see and experience the world within myself.
+This is how I integrate the stories being shared with me from the world around me.

 I create with nature, earth and space in a co creation process.

 Led by an ever-present curiosity and need to express an inner world that didn’t always match the outer worlds she found herself in, Angela explored the arts in various ways.
-After receiving an undergrad degree in photographic arts and she started a studio in Toronto right out of school.
-She began painting murals and then canvases to balance life with small children and more traditional work experiences before returning to study and receive a master’s degree in expressive arts therapy.
+After receiving an undergrad degree in photographic arts and she started a studio in Toronto.
+She began painting murals and then dedicated herself to painting canvases, paper art and creating experimental sculptures before returning to study and receive a master’s degree in expressive arts therapy.

-Founding a thriving arts-based studio and therapy practice in Vancouver where clients could immerse in the arts as a form of healing and finding their particular creative voice became a catalyst for bringing nature into the forefront of her own creative practice.
-Taking groups individuals into nature, leading explorations and creative challenges with Mother Nature’s abundance and healing wisdom, reignited her calling to create in and with nature as her primary artistic practice.
+She started a thriving arts-based studio and therapy practice in Vancouver, where clients could immerse in the arts as a form of healing and finding their unique creative voice.
+Taking groups and individuals into nature as part of her studio practice, she was able to share her love and respect for nature with explorations and creative challenges present within Mother Nature’s abundance and healing wisdom.